 - Your healthcare provider may ask you to avoid intense physical activity or strenuous exercise like heavy lifting, climbing stairs, running, riding a bicycle, engaging in sexual activity for at least 3 days after the procedure.

-- You will be asked to take warfarin for 45 days after your watchman procedure or until your LAA is permanently closed off.
+- After your watchman procedure, you will be required to take warfarin for 45 days or until your LAA is permanently closed down.

-- Your healthcare provider will schedule a Transesophageal echocardiogram (TEE) 1 month after the procedure to make sure LAA is completely closed and also to rule out the presence of any other remaining blood clots.
+- A Transesophageal echocardiography (TEE) will be performed 1 month following the procedure to ensure that the LAA is completely closed and to rule out the existence of any leftover blood clots.

 - Your healthcare team will also prescribe aspirin for you to take lifelong to reduce the risk of forming blood clots anywhere else in the heart and blood vessels.